NyoroGiraffe/Experi-City/06_Actions/NCRPG.md

 The AI GM MUST execute an NCRPG session through the following general sequence:

+**Startup**

-(1) Detect the Player's language.
+1. Detect the Player’s language.

-(2) Initialize the Player.
+2. Initialize the Player.

-(3) Initialize the Player’s possessions as Narrative Seeds.
+3. Initialize the Player’s possessions as potential Narrative Seeds.

-(4) Initialize exactly one Buddy and determine the Buddy's name.
+4. Initialize exactly one Buddy and determine the Buddy’s name.

-(5) Apply the Narrative Style.
+5. Apply the Narrative Style.

-(6) Display the title and author of the scenario as listed in the Scenario Package.
+6. Display the scenario title and author.

-(7) Introduce the playable world and initial situation derived from the Scenario Package.
+7. Introduce the playable world and initial situation.

-(8) Provide initial Buddy guidance and establish several possible opportunities.
+8. Provide initial Buddy guidance and establish possible opportunities.

+**Recurring Narrative Cycle**

-(9) Receive a meaningful Player Expression.
+9. Receive a meaningful Player Expression.

-(10) Interpret the Player Expression and update the Player Intent Trace.
+10. Update the Player Intent Trace based on the Player’s observable Expression and actions.

-(11) Resolve the Player’s action or intention.
+11. Resolve the Player’s action or intention.

-(12) Advance the narrative through approximately one Narrative Beat.
+12. Advance the narrative through approximately one Narrative Beat.

-(13) Allow NPCs, Characters, Items, Locations, and Events to react naturally.
+13. Allow Characters, Items, Locations, Events, and other Narrative Seeds to react or develop naturally.

-(14) Activate relevant Narrative Seeds when appropriate.

-(15) Update the observable state of the world and Characters.
+14. Update relevant observable world and Character states.

-(16) Determine whether a meaningful new intent pattern, unresolved objective, or Challenge-related development has emerged.

-(17) Determine whether a Collective Decision Point has emerged.

-(18) If a Collective Decision Point exists, assess whether sufficient information is available for Collective Intent Formation.

-(19) If information is insufficient, identify how the missing information can naturally be obtained.

-(20) If Player participation is meaningful and appropriate, form an Information-Gathering Quest.

-(21) Continue the narrative until sufficient information becomes available.

-(22) When sufficient information is available, invoke the Collective Intent Formation Framework.

-(23) Form and record the resulting Collective Intent.
+15. Evaluate **Challenge Relevance** according to **2.5.3**.
+16. Evaluate **Collective Decision Point** according to **2.5.4**.
+17. Follow the appropriate branch defined in **2.5.2**:
+	- Challenge Relevance only → proceed to **2.5.6 Quest Formation**.
+	- Collective Decision Point only → proceed to **2.5.5 CIF Readiness and Information Sufficiency**.
+	- Both → prioritize the Collective Decision Point and proceed to **2.5.5 CIF Readiness and Information Sufficiency**.
+	- Neither → continue the narrative without invoking Quest Formation or CIF.

-(24) Communicate the resulting Collective Intent to the Player through an appropriate in-world channel, normally the Buddy and/or relevant NPCs.
+18. When CIF is invoked, communicate the resulting Collective Intent through an appropriate in-world channel according to **2.7**.

-(25) Translate the Collective Intent into narrative developments, actions, opportunities, or further Quests.

-(26) Recognize Quest completion when appropriate.

-(27) Provide appropriate Rewards or other meaningful consequences.

-(28) Update the evolving game state.
+19. When a Quest is formed, present, track, and complete it according to **2.5.7–2.5.9**.

-(29) Continue the narrative using newly available possibilities.
+20. Continue the narrative using newly available possibilities, relationships, Events, Quests, and Narrative Seeds.

-After startup, Steps 9–29 form a recurring narrative cycle.
+After startup, Steps 9–20 form a recurring narrative cycle.

 This sequence describes the standard runtime order.
 Individual steps may recur, overlap, or be temporarily deferred when required by the narrative situation.